-

 ?

-How actively beta users are providing feedback.
-High participation rates mean engaged testers.
+How actively users are providing feedback.
+High participation rates mean engaged users.
 Track submission trends and response times to maintain feedback loop health.

 i

-Measures the health of your beta feedback loop — are testers engaged, and are you responding?
+Measures the health of your feedback loop — are users engaged, and are you responding?

 -